CedricSourceCode/supreme_bot-1/README.md

 input:

-	hardcoded shipping and billing information required for checkout update these value yourself in the script
+	hardcoded shipping and billing information required for checkout update these values yourself in the script

 output: